See the wood for the trees.

 In reality, they are connected - driven by decisions that are not fully visible across the system.

-Most organisations don’t have an operations problem - they have a visibility problem.
-They can’t see the wood for the trees in how execution is shaped across the system.
+Most organisations don't have an operations problem - they have a decision-clarity challenge.

-This isn’t a capability issue - it’s what happens as organisations grow, processes evolve, and decisions become distributed across functions.
+This isn't a capability gap - it's what happens when successful organisations evolve.

 This reflects how operational performance is typically understood today -